UsabilityEngineering/Tracking/phase1/README.md

 #### Question 13:
 ##### Indoor Only / Mixed / Outdoor Only / Indoor Only With Frequent Escapes?
   This question was a follow up to how many pets the participants have.
 66.7% of people answered with their pets being mixed between inside and outside.
 26.7% were indoor only and 6.7% were outdoor only.
-The last option was indoor bit with frequent escapes and this option was not chosen at all.
+The last option was indoor but with frequent escapes and this option was not chosen at all.

 #### Question 14:
 ##### What Social Media Platforms do you use?
-  This was a choose all that apply with an optional other to write in an answer.
+  This was a choose all that apply, with an optional other to write in an answer.
 The most chosen one was Instagram where 81.3% of participants chose it.
 Next were Snapchat and Twitter which were tied at 75%, then Facebook with 68.8% of users answering that they use it.
 Lastly the written in answers include Tik-Tok, Discord, Myspace, Skype, and Steam all were tied at 6.3%.

 #### Question 15:
 ##### What marketplace app do you use?
   This question let us know what OS the participants used.
-There were 2 choices and the majority(77.8%) chose the Apple App Store and the rest chose the Google Play Store.
+There were 2 choices and the majority (77.8%) chose the Apple App Store and the rest chose the Google Play Store.

 ## Conclusions
 The most reasonable platform to build for would be a smartphone since all of the participants have one and also since it was the most used form of communications technology.
 Within that since most people use the Apple App Store we can confidently say we should program with iOS in mind.
-Also we can see that the most used social media is instagram so if someone wants to share a map from the app we should export it as an image.
+Also we can see that the most used social media is Instagram so if someone wants to share a map from the app we should export it as an image.
 Since from our findings we can see that most people would not want to spend more than $25 a month we need to make the app/tracker inexpensive.

 ## Caveats
 Since we only used an online survey this made it hard to get in depth because most of the questions were multiple choice ones and also since it was online it's only available to those who have an internet connection, but since this would be part of our target demographic this is fine.
 Also due to COVID-19 we were only able to get mock data from other students rather than a wider demographic.